Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: MEASUREMENT OF BRANCHING FRACTIONS

 The absolute branching fractions of $D^0\to \pi^+\pi^-\pi^+\pi^-$ and $D^0\to\pi^+\pi^-\pi^0\pi^0$(non-$\eta$) are measured with the DT method.
 The numbers of ST events ($N_{g}^{\rm ST}$) for the tag mode $g$ and DT events ($N_{fg}^{\rm DT}$) for the self-conjugated signal model $f$ with the tag mode $g$ are given by \end{multicols} \begin{multicols}{2} Here, $N_{D^{0}\bar{D}^{0}}$ is the total number of $D^{0}\bar{D}^{0}$ pairs in data, $\mathcal{B}_{f}$ and $\mathcal{B}_{g}$ are the branching fractions of the signal mode $f$ and tag mode $g$, respectively, $\epsilon_{f}^{\rm ST}$ and $\epsilon_{fg}^{\rm ST}$ are the corresponding ST and DT efficiencies, and $y_D$ is the $D^0$-$\bar{D}^0$ mixing parameter.
 By combining Eqs.~\eqref{eq_ST} and \eqref{eq_DT} and ignoring the term $2r_{g}R_{g}y_D\mathrm{cos}\delta_{g}$ in Eq.~\eqref{eq_ST}, the branching fraction of $D^0\to f$ is given by

 As described in Sec.~\ref{signalyield}, the ST and DT yields are extracted by performing an unbinned maximum likelihood fit on the $M_{\rm bc}^{\rm tag}$ distribution and the 2D distribution of $M_{\rm bc}^{\rm tag}$ versus $M_{\rm bc}^{\rm sig}$, respectively.
 The corresponding ST and DT efficiencies are obtained with the similar fit processes on the signal MC sample as described in Sec.~\ref{MCsimulation}.
 The corresponding ST and DT yields as well as the ST and DT efficiencies are summarized in Table~\ref{tab:Neff}.
-According to Eq.~\eqref{eq_BF} and the values in Table~\ref{tab:Neff}, the branching fractions of $D^0\to \pi^+\pi^-\pi^+\pi^-$ and $D^0\to \pi^+\pi^-\pi^0\pi^0$(non-$\eta$) are calculated and summarized in Table~\ref{tab:Br}.
+According to Eq.~\eqref{eq_BF}, the values in Table~\ref{tab:Neff} and the $CP$-even fractions obtained in the amplitude analysis, the branching fractions of $D^0\to \pi^+\pi^-\pi^+\pi^-$ and $D^0\to \pi^+\pi^-\pi^0\pi^0$(non-$\eta$) are calculated and summarized in Table~\ref{tab:Br}.
 According to the FFs obtained in the amplitude analysis, the branching fractions of the intermediate processes are also determined.
 The obtained results are summarized in Table~\ref{tab:subbfs}.

 Benefiting from the DT method, most of the systematic uncertainties associated with the ST selection are cancelled.
 The relative systematic uncertainties in the branching fraction measurement are summarized in Table~\ref{tab:brsys}, where the total uncertainties are the square roots of the quadrature sums of the individual ones.
 Details of the systematic uncertainties in the branching fraction measurements are described below.